 - The device’s display state goes to screen off

-Additionally, for our developers, we made a change where the indexer no longer covers popular source repositories like Git (partly because of the sheer size of these repositories and also because the tools developers use to interact with their repositories typically have their own indexers).
-We also worked with our Visual Studio partners to exclude their project folders (which we found resulted in a quick 30% improvement in disk usage, for an even better developer experience.)
+For our developers, we also made a change where the indexer no longer covers popular source repositories, like Git.
+This was partly because of the sheer size of these repositories, and also because the tools developers use to interact with their repos usually have their own search tools.
+We also worked with our Visual Studio partners to exclude their project folders, which resulted in a quick 30% improvement in disk usage, for an even better developer experience.

-We introduced these changes to Insiders in 20H1 (Windows 10 Insider Preview Build 18945, to be specific).
-Again, we deployed our pop-up survey whenever an Insider turned off the indexer.
-This time, we wanted to see if the changes we made had impact on the issues cited by Insiders in the earlier survey.
+We introduced these changes to Insiders in 0ur Windows 10 Insider Preview Build 18945.
+Again, we deployed our pop-ups whenever an Insider turned off the indexer.
+This time, we wanted to see if the changes we’d made had impact on the issues you’d shared before.

-We recently wrapped up the survey and we are pleased to announce that the latest results are very encouraging!
+We recently wrapped up this outreach, and we’re pleased to announce that the latest results are very encouraging!

 |To protect an SSD from wear||2||5|